jaouahbi/OMCircularProgress/README.md

 [![Build Status](https://travis-ci.org/jaouahbi/OMCircularProgress.svg?branch=master)](https://travis-ci.org/jaouahbi/OMCircularProgress)

-## History
+> History

-About 2013, I was working for a specialized client applications for health.
+About 2013, I was working for a client with specialized applications for health and fitnesst.
-I had to write a method for final application will show the progress of each stage of the day healthy.
+I had to write a application that will show the progress of each health and fitnesst stage of the day.
 I had the idea of how to represent subtasks of tasks.

 ![](https://media.licdn.com/media/p/4/005/02b/387/0b44677.png)